 From the Cologne/Bonn Airport

-From the Cologne/Bonn airport, you should take the shuttle bus (No. 670) that runs between the airport and Bonn Hauptbahnhof.
+Take bus SB 60 that runs between the airport and Bonn Hauptbahnhof.
 There is no direct train service.
-Shuttle buses depart every 30 minutes from the bus terminal outside the airport.
-The ride to Bonn takes about 35 minutes.
-A ticket costs about 5 Euro.
-Tickets can be purchased from a ticket vending machine at the bus terminal.
-It accepts cash only, so be sure to have some money handy.
+Shuttle buses depart every 30 minutes from the bus terminal at the airport.
+The ride to Bonn takes about 30 minutes.
+A one way ticket is available for approx. 7-8 Euros.
+Tickets can be purchased from a ticket machine directly at the bus terminal.
+It accepts cash only, so be sure to have some money at hand.
+You can also buy the ticket directly from the driver.

 Directions to the International Office